Examples of Protozoa with Detailed Characters & Pictures

 • This is an eye-shaped freshwater protozoan.

-• They impart the green color to the water ponds when grown extensively.
+• They impart a green color to the water ponds when grown extensively.

-• Unlike amoeba, they have well developed with cell organelles like eyespot (Stigma), flagella, etc.
+• Unlike amoeba, they have well-developed cell organelles like eyespot (Stigma), flagella, etc.

 • They can also live as heterotrophs and eat external substances.